 - Small payload size

 - Increases battery life.

+- Scales up.
 MQTT will also deliver messages without caring about the payload content and will decouple all Clients from each other avoiding any expensive application logic.

 - Data agnostic.

 - Device decoupling.

 - Easy logic.

 Devices on the MQTT network have reliable, instantaneous, bi-directional, event driven communication over high latency, low bandwidth, unreliable networks.
 So no expensive polling of Clients.